serop-ba/CIFAR_MLops/README.md

 CIFAR_Mlops
 ==============================

 A machine learning pipeline that applies best practices of MLops on classification task using the benchmark dataset CIFAR10.
-This project serves purely to demonstrate my MLops skills for maintaining and developing entire machine learning pipeline from data acquisition to model monitoring from scratch
+This project serves as a basic tutorial for maintaining and developing a machine learning pipeline from data acquisition to model monitoring from scratch

 Project Organization
 ------------